Historic Preservation (HISP)

 Abstract

-The Historic Preservation Program offers a Master of Historic Preservation (MHP) degree, a graduate Certificate, and several dual degrees (with Architecture, Planning, Real Estate Development, and Anthropology).
+The Historic Preservation Program offers a Master of Historic Preservation (MHP) degree, a graduate Certificate, and several dual degrees (with Architecture, Planning, Real Estate Development, Landscape Architecture, Anthropology, American Studies, and History).
 The MHP is designed as a full-time, two-year curriculum leading to a professional degree.
 The 45-credit MHP curriculum includes core courses, an internship, an interdisciplinary studio course, a final project, and a large selection of electives to stimulate each student’s particular interests.
 Students will be admitted to the program with a variety of backgrounds but with a demonstrated prior interest in the preservation field.
 (In some exceptional cases, students may be admitted to the program on a part-time basis.)

 Financial Assistance